filipdumitrascu/memory_allocator/README.md

 Coalescing will be used before searching for a block and in `os_realloc()` to expand the current block when possible.

-_Note_: You might still need to split the block after coalesce.
+_Note_: Might still need to split the block after coalesce.

 #### Find Best Block